softspiders/basicauth-rest-client-jest-starter/README.md

 # basic-auth-rest-client-jest-starter

-Simple basic authentication client starter which is tested by Jest
+Simple REST client starter with basic authentication which is tested by Jest

 ---

 ## Feature tags

-- basic-auth
-- client
+- auth
 - express
-- integration-test
 - jest
 - node
 - rest